scg-code/API_Webserver/README.md

        - Body: JSON with information about the specified mood entry.
      - **Forbidden (403):**
        - Status Code: 403
-       - Body: JSON with an error message indicating You do not have permission to access this resource.
+       - Body: JSON with an error message indicating You do not have permission to access this reDocumentation.

 ![specific_mood_entry](/docs/specific_mood_entry.png)
 ![specific_mood_entry](/docs/specific_mood_no_auth.png)
 ---

-4. Update Mood Entry
+## 4. Update Mood Entry

    - **Endpoint:**
      - **URL:** `/mood_entries/{mood_entry_id}`